Designist/seq2seq/README.md

 # seq2seq

 Baseline encoder-decoder models in Tensorflow and [Dynet](https://dynet.readthedocs.io/en/latest/).
 Tensorflow implentation is based on @cgpotts Tensorflow RNN classifier for Stanford CS224U.
 The original CS224U repository, which contains the base model and RNN classifier, is located [here](https://github.com/cgpotts/cs224u).
-Dynet implementation written in collaboration with @johntzwei, and contains a hierarchical-encoder model (HRED).
+Dynet implementation written in collaboration with @johntzwei, and contains a hierarchical-encoder model (HRED), as described in [this paper](https://arxiv.org/pdf/1507.02221.pdf).

 Code was written and tested for Python 3.6.5 with dependencies: